 - Additional opportunities for sites to track performance measurements and use Registry data in national quality improvement (QI) programs.

 - A 13% increase in patient-reported outcome measures (PROMs), compared to the previous year, through continued support of the RegistryInsights® PROM platform and partnerships with third party vendors with the expanded Authorized Vendor Program.

 - Peer-reviewed publications and presentations based on AJRR Registry data.

 Enhanced analytics is always the goal of each AJRR Annual Report.
-This year represents the second year we include survivorship curves and the addition of CMS claims data.
+This year represents the third year completing survivorship curves of revision over time and utilizing CMS data.
 Much time was spent determining a multi-stakeholder consensus-driven methodology.
 This created a foundation for the Report and allows for more sophisticated and detailed survivorship curves in the future.

 About the AAOS